davidgriesel/01_video_game_market_analysis/README.md

 3. Have any games or genres increased or decreased in popularity over time?
 4. Have regional sales trends shifted, or do they remain consistent?

+## Key Insights

+## Key Recommendations

 ## Takeaways
+### Successes
-**Successes** - The project met its core objectives by revealing actionable insights into genre preferences, regional shifts, and publisher dynamics.
+The project met its core objectives by revealing actionable insights into genre preferences, regional shifts, and publisher dynamics.
 It clarified executive questions and challenged assumptions about market consistency, while confirming the industry’s shift from physical to digital formats.

+### Challenges
-**Challenges** - Managing scope was a key challenge.
+Managing scope was a key challenge.
 With many interesting patterns in the data, it was easy to stray from the brief.
 Balancing depth with executive relevance required restraint, and the tendency to over-communicate insights highlighted the importance of concise messaging.

+### Way Forward
-**Way Forward** - Future efforts should stay closely aligned with stakeholder goals before exploring adjacent questions.
+Future efforts should stay closely aligned with stakeholder goals before exploring adjacent questions.
 Executive materials should favour clarity—brief bullets on slides, with detailed context reserved for presenter notes.
 A regional breakdown of total sales volume would enhance the overall analysis and strengthen the response to Question 4 by clarifying when and where demand shifted toward digital formats.
 Next steps could include sourcing digital sales data to compare trends with historical physical sales.